Keyboard shortcuts

 pub struct OverrideFile {

 /// Schema version.
-Currently 1.
-Reader refuses unknown
+Currently 2.
+Always `CURRENT_SCHEMA_VERSION`

-/// versions with a typed error rather than guessing.
+/// typed error rather than guessing.

 pub schema_version: u32,